Living in Oregon - EVERYTHING You Need to Know

 Whether you move to Oregon to retire, raise a family, or want a change of scenery, living in Oregon has something to offer anybody.
 The hard part is figuring out the best place in Oregon to live!

+The first step in the home-buying process is getting pre-approved for a mortgage.
 Todd Davidson is an experienced mortgage broker and can help you get the best financing option for your home purchase.
 Not quite ready yet?
 Todd can help you put together a plan to get you there.
 Whether you're thinking a few months or a year or more if you want to buy a home, reach out to Todd and he can help.
-Together our Moving to Beaverton Team can help you make moving to or within Beaverton, Oregon, a reality!
+CLICK HERE to email Todd and set up a call to get the process started or just call him at 971-275-2465.

 A Brief History of Oregon